In this article, I will dissect everything required to become a strength and conditioning coach.

 The CSCS salary for coaches is usually slightly higher.

 If you decide this is your certification, Check out the best study guide for it here.

 I also have a free CSCS study getting a practice test here.

 Check out: How much do personal trainers make?

 NASM PES (performance enhancement specialist)

-The NASM PES certification has been slowly growing in popularity over the last ten years.
+The NASM PES certification has grown in popularity over the last ten years.

 Another beneficial certification for strength and conditioning coaches is the NASM CES (corrective exercise specialist).